aniketchougule1902/VirtualLab/README.md

-# MathVortexLabs : A Vector Dependancy And Independancy Calculator
+#  : A Vector Dependancy And Independancy Calculator

 A static web application for analyzing linear dependency/independency of vectors in 2D and 3D space using both mathematical and graphical approaches.